 - Contact information

 - Social Security number for you and your child

 - Details about you or your family member’s military service

 - External bank account and routing number of funding account

-Deposit, withdraw or transfer funds in four ways:
+Deposit, withdraw or transfer funds from your USAA Youth Spending account in four ways: